r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 ## Background

 They say the only constant in life is change, and that has certainly been the case for my career in software development.
-I got started in front-end web development, grew to pick up traditional back-end development, fell in love with [serverless](https://aws.amazon.com/serverless/) back-end development, and then turned my favorite pastime into my full-time job with building native Swift apps for iOS.
+I got started in front-end web development, grew to pick up traditional back-end development, fell in love with [serverless](https://aws.amazon.com/serverless/) back-end development, and then turned my favorite pastime into my full-time job building native Swift apps for iOS.

 For the last several years, I've locked in on the two areas I'm most passionate about and enjoy the most: serverless back-end development and native iOS development with Swift.